Hero 420: Production

-In September 2015, Jaaz Multimedia announced the project with Nusraat Faria Mazhar as the main female lead and Saikat Nasir.
+In September 2015, Jaaz Multimedia announced the project with Nusraat Faria Mazhar as the main female lead.
 Later, Om was hired to play the lead male role, while Riya Sen will be seen playing a pivotal role in the film.

+Filming

 The first phase of the shooting began in Hyderabad, followed by Bangkok, where a song was shot.
 The last phase of the film was filmed in Bangladesh.
 Movie's vital part shoot in Hyderabad and Bangladesh.
 Movie ready for coming in theaters.